hammzj/cypress-load-balancer/README.md

                                                              [number] [required]
   -t, --testing-type           The testing type to use for load balancing
+                               [string] [required] [choices: "e2e", "component"] -a, --algorithm              The algorithm to use for load balancing
+                               weighted-largest:  Attempts to get a uniform
+                               total run time between all runners by separating the longest-running tests into their own runners first, and attempting to keep all other runners equal to or lower than its time.
+If there are more tests than runners, it will repeat based against the newest highest run time from the runners.
+                               round-robin: Balances the runners based on a modulo-index approach, where the X-indexed runner
+                               will get the X-indexed test file after performing a modulo operation on the index against the total runner count.
+                 [string] [choices: "weighted-largest", "round-robin"] [default:
+                                                             "weighted-largest"]
-                               [string] [required] [choices: "e2e", "component"] -F, --files                  An array of file paths relative to the current working directory to use for load balancing.
+  -F, --files                  An array of file paths relative to the current
+                               working directory to use for load balancing.
                                Overrides finding Cypress specs by configuration